a369/SFLang/readme.md

 __The Lexer__ builds a program data structure from the tokens again with the parsec library.
 It's feature set is minimal for example it does not support infix operators.

 __The Type-Checker__ is based on lessons learned from Concepts of Program Design but improved with a StateT Monad transformer.
-We first tried making it purely bottom up without substitution or unification but this did not work out because of recursion.
+I first tried making it purely bottom up without substitution or unification but this did not work out because of recursion.

 __The Evaluator__ uses a State Monad with an environment to string global and local scope through the evaluation process, so a very straightforward evaluator.
 The entire stack is built with an "Either GlobalError a" monad to handle errors in any part of the compilation process.

+## Features

+ * Basic types: Int, Bool, Enum, Lambda, Tuple, and Sum Type
+ * Type system that checks every expression
+ * Recursion
+ * First class functions
+ * Simple polymorphism
+ * Pattern matching
+ * Linker that allows multi file programs

+### Missing Features

+ * Infix operators
+ * Recursive data types
+ * Syntactic sugar (let, func)

 ## Syntax